agsb/u2forth.asm/README.md

 @ need reviews:

+SRAM:

+  0x060 a 0x100, forth variables,

+  584 bytes free

+  0x346 top of PAD, reserved 80 bytes
+  0x396 top of TIB, reserved 80 bytes
+  0x3E6 end of TIB, end of DSP
+  0x40E top of forth DSP stack, reserved 40 bytes.
+  0x436 top of forth RSP stack, reserved 40 bytes.
+  0x45E top of real SP stack, reserved 40 bytes.
+  0x45F reserved for segment resister

+reminder:
 As the Atmega8 have eeprom, flash and sram.
 All eeprom goes from $000 to $200, and is read to and write from, sram.
 All flash goes from $000 to $FFF, with boot sector, NRWW sector and RWW sector.
 RWW could be rewrited on-the-fly.
 All sram goes from $000 to $45F, 1120 bytes, first 96 are cpu registers $00 to $20, and I/O registers $00 to $3F, then 1024 free ram.
 Data Adress Space was to $000 to $05F reserved and $060 to $45F free.
 The boot sector could be 512, 1024 and 2048 bytes.
 The Stack Pointer (SP) must be set to point above 0x60, pushs decrements, pops increments.
-The Program Counter (PC) is 12 bits wide, thus addressing the 4K Program memory locations.
+The Program Counter (PC) is 12 bits wide, thus addressing the 4K words of program memory locations in flash.

 #  why do not use SP as forth register ?